ebenefuenf/quma/docs/usage.rst

     As you can see *cur* provides a nicer API where you don't have to pass the cursor when you call a script or a method.
 Then again the *db* API has the advantage of being around 30% faster.
-But this should only be noticable if you run hundreds or thousands of queries in a row for example in a loop.
+But this should only be noticeable if you run hundreds or thousands of queries in a row for example in a loop.

     If you have cloned the `quma repository <https://github.com/ebenefuenf/quma>`_